 |Understanding of anti-personnel mine contamination (20% of overall score)||4|

-- YEMAC should conduct a nationwide survey to generate a baseline of mine contamination.
+- Colombia should further endeavour to conduct a baseline survey to elaborate a more meaningful and evidence-based understanding of contamination.

-Click here to download the "Clearing the Mines 2019" report for Yemen.
+Click here to download the "Clearing the Mines 2020" report for Colombia.